hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol01.md

 - <span style="color: lightblue; font-weight: bold;">Question 3</span>

   Which functions of an SDN architecture require southbound APIs to enable communication?

-  A. SDN controller and the network elements
+  A. SDN controller and the network elements<br>
-  B. management console and the SDN controller
+  B. management console and the SDN controller<br>
-  C. management console and the cloud
+  C. management console and the cloud<br>
-  D. SDN controller and the cloud
+  D. SDN controller and the cloud<br>

   Answer: A